Piracy in the Atlantic World: Africa

 With slaving remaining an open and competitive business, there existed both what Rediker calls a "fort trade" and a "ship trade."
 Slaves were kidnapped and brought to forts where they would be held by the local authorities until bought and shipped out.
-While the ship trade refers to captains making stops along the African coast at points where there was not a European presence to gather up the slaves themselves; they would also stock up on the necessary provisions for the Middle Passage at these stops.
+While the ship trade refers to captains making stops along the African coast at points where there was not a European presence to gather up the slaves themselves, they would also stock up on the necessary provisions for the Middle Passage at these stops.

-The captives were not the only ones who were mistreated on slave ships, as Rediker points out the lash "operated without regard to race, age, gender, law, or humanity.
-Many of the sailors were beaten mercilessly when they would refuse to beat the slaves as harshly as the captain wanted or at all.
+The captives were not the only ones who were mistreated on slave ships; as Rediker points out, the lash "operated without regard to race, age, gender, law, or humanity".
+Many of the sailors were beaten mercilessly if they refused to beat the slaves as harshly as the captain wanted or at all.
 A sailor could make roughly one to one and a half thousand dollars in current pay, which back in the eighteenth century was a fairly large sum of money for a single trip.